Teaching Narrative Writing Tips and Activities

 After a few activities that show students different examples of all types of conclusions, let them practice coming up with their own when they’re given a topic.

-Tying narrative writing all together
+Tying narrative writing together

 And now for the fun part!